Quick Facts

 CFA Recommendations – Greenhouse Gas Pollution Offset Program

-The recently implemented Clean Fuel Standards will allow Canadian farmers to generate credits through two actions:
+The recently implemented Clean Fuel Regulations (CFR) will allow Canadian farmers to generate credits through two actions:

 This program provides an important opportunity to incentivize farmers to partake in activities that will reduce the carbon intensity of fuels.

-Much like the carbon tax, Government must work to ensure that any increase in direct and indirect fuel price resulting from the Clean Fuel Standards does not have a disproportionate impact on rural Canadians.
+Government must work to ensure that any increase in direct and indirect fuel price resulting from the Clean Fuel Regulations does not have a disproportionate impact on rural Canadians.

 This can be done by ensuring that rural Canada has access to low carbon intensity fuels and that sectors such as transportation have support to reduce their carbon intensity to prevent costs form transferring down to farmers.

-CFA has worked with stakeholders to address concerns about how CFS will verify its Land Use and Biodiversity criteria, which awards credits to facilities who purchase from farms that meet this criteria.
+CFA has worked with stakeholders to address concerns about how CFR will verify its Land Use and Biodiversity criteria, which awards credits to facilities who purchase from farms that meet these criteria.

 In December 2020, Government pledged a $287 million two-year investment to continue the $5000 rebate incentive for zero-emission vehicles.

-These incentives could potentially be used by farms to invest in the electrification needed to generate CFS credits.
+These incentives could potentially be used by farms to invest in the electrification needed to generate CFR credits.

 CFA Recommendations – General